johsteffens/beth/doc/byth/plot.md

 - Call `(byth_plot_frame_s) show()`
   - Use argument NULL for default appearance.
   - Use argument `byth_plot_appearance_s` for custom appearance.
+  - Ths function show a plot request to the [plot runtime manager](#plot-runtime-manager) and returns.

 **Example for plot with two curves:**